xrettle/WFGY/ProblemMap/Atlas/atlas-v1-integrated-handoff.md

 ---

-## 12. Operational handoff statement
+## 12. Operational handoff statement 📎

 This integrated handoff can now be used as the official transition point from:

-- atlas construction
+- Atlas construction
 to
-- atlas deployment, patching, teaching, and productization
+- Atlas deployment, patching, teaching, and productization

 In operational terms:

-- the atlas core no longer needs to be re-argued from scratch
+- the Atlas core no longer needs to be re-argued from scratch
 - new work should attach to the frozen core
 - disagreement should be resolved through patch logic, not silent reinterpretation

 ---

-## 13. One-line version
+## 13. One-line version 🌍

 **Atlas Final Freeze v1 is complete.
 Negative Space v1 defines its intentional limits.
 Future work proceeds in patch mode.**

 ---

-## 14. Short delivery note
+## 14. Short delivery note ✨

 Below is the shortest delivery note for new windows, collaborators, or training views.